 Most students enrolled in private schools are in elementary and middle school grades.
-Seven private schools serve high school students, with two serving such students exclusively (Northwest Christian High School and Pope John Paul II High School).
+Four private schools serve high school students, with two serving such students exclusively (Northwest Christian High School and Pope John Paul II High School).

 Washington state law recognizes the right of parents to educate their children through home-based instruction.
 Parents must file a declaration of intent to provide home-based instruction with the school district's superintendent, and the school district tracks the number of students receiving such instruction.

 From 2019-2020 to the 2020-2021 school year, nearly 50% more students in Thurston County were provided a home-based education.
 Home-based education students then dropped 20% in the 2021-2022 school year, and dropped an additional 19% from 2021-2022 to 2022-2023 to 1,452 students.

 Washington State Office of Superintendent of Public Instruction; Washington State Board of Education